GrandRecs/ic_agent/README.md

 - CUDA > 12.1
 - nvidia-docker2
 - A compatible GPU, VRAM>=8GB
+- GIT LFS

 ## How to use

 ```
 mkdir models && cd models
 ```
-download the llm and embeding model from huggingface and place them into models folder
+download the llm and embeding model from huggingface and place them into models folder, additionally you may need to set proper permissions for volumes/mongodb to allow mongondb to write to the folder

 ### For windows and ubuntu
 ```